-Because it is vital to do everything we can on this critical issue, the UCSF Department of Psychiatry has created a Climate Change and Mental Health Task Force.
+Because it is vital to do everything we can on this critical issue, the UCSF Department of Psychiatry and Behavioral Sciences has created a Climate Change and Mental Health Task Force.
 This working group is charged with fostering awareness of the climate crisis and its wider ecological and psychosocial reverberations, not only within our department, but also across campus and our community partners.
 The task force also focuses on finding methods to incorporate our efforts on this front into all of our missions: research, education, patient care, and public service.

 Climate change is already having profound and under-researched effects on mental health and delivery of care.
 These consequences intersect with crises in homelessness, immigration, and other forms of displacement.
 We know that climate-related distress is occurring among our department members, the larger university community, and the patients and populations we serve.
 It is important to confront and process this distress as we make efforts to prevent and mitigate climate change.